Egyptian Mau breed information and advice

 Egyptian Mau cat facts

-Temperament playful, intelligent and affectionate
+Temperament | Playful, intelligent and affectionate |

-Egyptian Mau cat insurance
+Pet Insurance for your Egyptian Mau cat

-The Egyptian Mau is generally a very healthy breed, however, it’s always important to take out cat insurance to help with the cost of any treatment that your cat may need.
+It’s always important to take out cat insurance to help with the cost of any treatment that your cat may need throughout its life.

 Sainsbury’s Bank Pet Insurance